ASU-CodeDevils/devilbot/README.md

 * Install NodeJS v16 (latest LTS version): https://nodejs.org/en/download/
 * Install AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 * Install AWS CDK Toolkit: `npm install -g aws-cdk`
+* You may get a warning that -g is deprecated and to use --location=global instead

 ## Getting Started with Git
 1. Create a new local directory for this project.